-When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h), or for more than 30 seconds continuously, without stopping.
+When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels above 30 mph (48 km/h) or for longer than 30 seconds continuously without stopping when you are stuck.

 Refer to "Freeing A Stuck Vehicle" in "What To Do In Emergencies" for further information.